Waste in YQL is an introduction to the problem of waste in Lethbridge and what we can do about it.

 for thousands of years

-Even with recycling, which helps combat the problem of mounting garbage,
+Even with recycling and municipal organics composting, which helps combat the problem of mounting garbage,

 it's still a struggle for us to put waste in the right place